braucalderon/andriod_class/score_implicit/README.md

  ### `Challenges`
  <ul>
-  <li>Using the implicit intent to transfer information from one activity to another<li>
+  <li>Using the implicit intent to transfer information from one activity to another</li>
  </ul>
----

 ![](score_counter1.gif)